 A complementary interest for government is identifying disincentives that will discourage criminal organizations from engaging in cybercrime or cyberattacks.
 It is important for law enforcement agencies and security staff at private sector firms to anticipate criminal or terrorist behaviors and to identify specific internet nodes they are likely to use for their attacks.
 Such information can make it more difficult or too expensive and resource-intensive for criminal groups to operate.
 This research will also help law enforcement agencies ensure the integrity of evidence collected through investigations of cybercrime.

-The three efforts in CSD’s Cyber Economic Incentives project ultimately address business decision-making questions such as:
+Three efforts in CSD’s Cyber Economic Incentives Project

 - Where and how much should the private sector invest in cybersecurity?

 - How can law enforcement alter the behaviors and motives of criminal enterprises investing in cybercrime?